Summer Enrichment Scholars Program

-SESP participants claim identities from diverse racial and ethnic backgrounds.
-In the past, individuals have come from as close as rural Vermont, New York City, and Boston, and as far away as California, Puerto Rico, and Cameroon.
+SESP participants are all 1st year students, who claim identities from diverse racial and ethnic backgrounds.
+In the past, individuals have come from as close as Burlington, Vermont, New York City, and Boston, and as far away as California, Puerto Rico, and China.
 They bring experiences and talents to share in their new community at UVM.
 You can expect your SESP experience to increase your awareness and understanding of various cultures, customs, and languages.

 Why attend SESP?

 - More than 90% of SESP students can identify a campus resource to assist them in dropping a course or changing their schedule

 - 70% of SESP students become involved in co-curricular activities across campus

 - More than 80% of SESP students believe racial

 It definitely prepared me for my transition to college.
 The experience allowed for me to be more confident about coming and starting school.
 I also got to meet and work with so many different people and communities and that was a very satisfying and life changing opportunity.
 If I had not participated in SESP, I don't think I would be where I am at this point. --SESP '16 participant